Vivid Sydney, Sydney, New South Wales © Destination NSW

 Adelaide Fringe is the biggest arts festival in the Southern Hemisphere, showcasing a variety of events including comedy, cabaret, theatre, music, visual arts, circus and much more.
 Known as ‘The People’s Festival’, the annual event is a celebration of all art forms.
 Anyone can register a show, so you’re bound to come across truly unique, quirky and fascinating acts.

-How to experience it: Be sure to check out the program of art, theatre and comedy and book your tickets in advance.
-In between shows, hang out at The Garden of Unearthly Delights, where you’ll find food stalls, pop-up bars and entertainment aplenty.
+How to experience it: Check out the program of and book tickets well in advance.
+Between shows, hang out at The Garden of Unearthly Delights, where you’ll find food stalls, pop-up bars and entertainment aplenty.

 When: September - October